-Angela Morrison is Board Certified in Federal and State Government and Administrative Practice.
-Angela has been practicing environmental law for thirty years on behalf of utility and industry clients, assisting with legislative, regulatory, permitting, and compliance matters.
+Angela Morrison is Board Certified in Federal and State Government and Administrative Practice and has been practicing environmental law for thirty years on behalf of utility and industry clients, assisting with legislative, regulatory, permitting, and compliance matters.
 Angela began her legal career at one of Florida’s leading environmental law firms in 1990, just as the Clean Air Act Amendments of 1990 were enacted.
 She quickly became an authority and played a large role in all of the major air-related rulemakings in Florida for the next decade.
-While she continues to be a leader in this niche area, Angela gained knowledge and experience in all of the various substantive areas of environmental law through her representation of utility clients siting dozens of new units designed to generate several thousand megawatts of power.
-The scope of Angela’s practice has grown over the years to include broader environmental representation on behalf of a wide variety of energy, communication, industry, manufacturing, developer, trade association, and government clients, including Fortune 100 and global manufacturing companies as well small entrepreneurial startups.
+While she continues to be a leader in this niche area, Angela gained knowledge and experience in all of the various substantive areas of environmental law through her representation of utility clients and siting dozens of new units designed to generate several thousand megawatts of power.
+The scope of Angela’s practice has grown significantly over the years to include broader environmental representation on behalf of a wide variety of energy, communication, industry, manufacturing, developer, trade association, and government clients, including Fortune 100 and global manufacturing companies as well small entrepreneurial startups.
 In addition to the CAA, she has significant experience with wetlands, solid and hazardous waste, industrial wastewater, water quality, consumptive use, endangered species, and land use issues.
 She also has regulatory experience related to potential effects from large utility and industrial projects on traffic, cultural resources, local economies, vistas, odors, noise levels, and existing infrastructure.

 Over the past thirty years, Angela Morrison has assisted her utility, industry, and government clients with environmental-related legislation, rulemaking, permitting, variances, waivers, recordkeeping and reporting, compliance, enforcement, administrative litigation, appeals, and audits at federal, state, and local levels on a wide variety of matters.
 The scope of her environmental practice is broad, and the following list is reflective of her experience and the types of issues she has addressed and continues to address on behalf of her clients.
 Recently, Angela was co-lead counsel on the successful licensing of a large new power plant.
 Within the last few months, she also helped lead an industry effort that uncovered errors in data used to establish a federal air emission standard.
 Through the team's interactions with agency representatives, the client received relief in the form of an alternative standard at the state level, and the federal agency is currently in the process of revising its rules to make this alternative standard available nationwide.